State Attorney General jumps in on high school football debate

 The latest continuation of Phase 2 restrictions has kept state high school football teams from full padded practices and therefore delayed the wind-up to the start of the season which was targeted for Oct.
 8.

-Below is a copy of the letter provided by Mr. Landy's office to WBRZ:
+Below is a copy of the letter provided by Mr. Landry's office to WBRZ:

 I want to thank you and the members of the Louisiana High School Athletic Association for your very thoughtful response to the COVID-19 crisis and high school sports.
 Certainly when this process began several months ago, there was real reason for concern.
 However, times have changed as has our understanding of this virus.
 It is time for our decision-making process to change as well.